notkisk/transformer-implementation/README.md

 ### gradient flow

-residual connections and layer normalization enable stable gradient flow through the deep network. without these, training would be much more difficult.
+residual connections and layer normalization enable stable gradient flow through the deep network. without these, training would be much more difficult(causes gradient vanishing).

 ### attention patterns